HashashinMaster/sewing_management/README.md

 Run `npm run dev` to start next.js development server.

-# Runing the app in production mode using docker
+# Runing the app in production mode using Docker and Docker-compose

 1. First Make sure you have docker and docker composer installed in your machine (If you are on widnows docker compose in installed with desktop).

 2. Run `docker-composer up`.
 This command will create the images if they are not already created and start 2 containers, one for the pocketbase and the other for next.js.

+# Build next without Docker

+1. Run `npm run build`

+2. Run `npm start` to start the build

+Don't forget to run pocketbase as well.

 # App Demo